Last Updated and Reviewed on January 24, 2024 by GagSurgeAdmin | Published: October 16, 2019

-And with the garage door not opening due to a fried garage door opener, you may not be able to drive you car out of the garage to get to work.
+And with the garage door, not opening due to a fried garage door opener, you may not be able to drive your car out of the garage to get to work.

 The above scenarios may not happen to everyone but the inconvenience can be nightmarish when it happens.

-Woods 41008 Surge Protector One 3-Prong Power Outlet LED Indicator Light and Alarm
+Woods 41008 1080 Joules 3 Prong Surge Protector with Indicator Light and Alarm

-- SLIM, 1 OUTLET wall tap surge protector, ideal for saving space and keeping your home, office and appliances safe
+- SLIM, 1 OUTLET wall tap surge protector is ideal for saving space and helps to protect your home or office appliances

-- PROTECTION ALARM will sound when unit is no longer protecting the appliance
+- PROTECTION ALARM sounds when device is no longer protecting against surges

-- NEUTRAL WHITE color blends in seamlessly with surge protectors’ surroundings eliminating eye sores in your room
+- NEUTRAL WHITE color allows the surge protector to blend in seamlessly with its surroundings

 Potential Fire Hazards Without Garage Door Opener Surge Protector